Online activation process

 According to Apple documentation, the hardware UUID persists across OS upgrades, reinstalls, and multi-boot installations, making it a reliable identifier for license enforcement.

-Registration URL Generation
+Registration URL generation

 All online activation is handled by the RegCrypt::GetRegistrationURL function, which: